All About BudgetsDebtCredit Is Not Real Money Or Back-Up Cash

 If only earning real money was that easy, right?

-A consumer gets approved, cards get maxed out and then forgotten about or the minimum payment is paid month after month.
+A consumer gets approved, cards get maxed out and then forgotten about, or the minimum payment is paid month after month.

-If that information about paying the minimum payment and years to pay the debt off doesn’t scare you I don’t know what will.
+If that information about paying the minimum payment and years to pay the debt off doesn’t scare you, I don’t know what will.

 Not paying the debt back on time is a game of catching me if you can.

-If you get caught it’s about catching up or finding yourself in financial jail.
+If you get caught, it’s about catching up or finding yourself in financial jail.

-Some of you reading this right now might feel like that is where you are and no one is coming to let you out.
+Some of you reading this right now might feel like that is where you are, and no one is coming to let you out.

-No one cares and they will leave you to rot with the debt you owe.
+No one cares, and they will leave you to rot with the debt you owe.

-The problem with this is that some people don’t want to hear it or they have a reason which justifies what they do.
+The problem with this is that some people don’t want to hear it, or they have a reason which justifies what they do.

-This type of relationship with money can lead people down a dark path because they could end up losing their house/apartment, business, vehicle, relationship breakdown, filing for bankruptcy and lost opportunities.
+They could end up losing their house/apartment, business, or vehicle, causing relationship breakdown, filing for bankruptcy, and losing opportunities.

 Living On The Streets

-Homelessness is a big problem in Canada and although every single person has a story.
+Homelessness is a big problem in Canada, and although every single person has a story.

-At the end of the day it all boils down to not having enough or any money to take care of themselves.
+Ultimately, it all boils down to not having enough or any money to take care of themselves.

-Call me whatever you will but I watched a guy get arrested in a second-hand shop for stealing winter boots.
+Call me whatever you will, but I watched a guy get arrested in a second-hand shop for stealing winter boots.

-The altercation turned into a struggle with the man denying the theft.
+The altercation turned into a struggle, with the man denying the theft.

-I wanted to pay for them and walk away but I was too scared to get involved as the police were coming plus I had my son with me.
+I wanted to pay for them and walk away, but I was too scared to get involved as the police were coming, plus I had my son with me.

 I also wasn’t sure if it was the right thing to do.